 Types of Therapy

 NYU College of Arts & Sciences

 Daniel graduated with a degree in English literature from Vassar College in 2001.
 His short story, “Love at Ground Zero,” was the official selection of NYU for the Best New American Writers Anthology in 2008, when he completed his Masters in Fine Arts degree in fiction writing.
 He has received numerous awards for his short stories.
-In 2018 he received a Masters in Counseling in Mental Health and Wellness, also from NYU.
+He received a Masters in Counseling in Mental Health and Wellness, also from NYU.
 He has taught in NYU’s Tisch School of the Arts, in the Expository Writing Program, since 2010, and has over a dozen Excellence In Teaching awards given by the university.